ATL-Research/incremental-class2relational/models/singleCorrectnessTests.md

 *expected transformation behavior*
 	- add a new table House in target model

-9. add attribute to class Person
+9. add multivalued attribute to class Person
 *expected transformation behavior*
-	- create new column in table Person
+	1. create new column in table Person with no reference to corresponding table **OR**
+	2. ignore the attribute

 10. add elements to root: Attribute, single-valued, type:Person
 *expected transformation behaviors*